jerseycheese/BootHillGM/Docs/UserStories.md

 - [x] As a developer, I want to implement basic state management using React Context so that I can manage game state effectively.
 - [x] As a developer, I want to create a responsive layout for the main pages so that the app is usable on various devices.
 - [x] As a player, I want to view the main menu of the game so that I can navigate to different sections of the app.
+- [x] As a player, I want complete freedom of action without AI censorship or resistance, so that I can fully immerse myself in the game world and make any choices I desire.

 ## Bug Tracking